abinit/abinit/doc/tutorial/eph_intro.md

 The EPH driver (blue box) receives as input the total DDB and the DVDB as well as a GS WFK file that is usually produced with a different $\kk$-mesh (in some cases, even with a different number of bands).
-These ingredients are then used to compute the EPH matrix elements and associated physical properties.
+These ingredients are then used to compute the EPH matrix elements and the associated physical properties.
 <!--
 The $\kk$-mesh in the WFK file must be commensurate with the $\qq$-mesh in the DVDB file -->

 The EPH calculation is activated by [[optdriver]] = 7 while [[eph_task]] defines the physical properties to be computed.
-To read the external files, one specifies the path on the file system with the three variables:
+To read the external files, one specifies the filepath with the three variables:
 [[getwfk_filepath]], [[getddb_filepath]] and [[getdvdb_filepath]].

 Internally, the code starts by reading the DDB file to construct the interatomic